 Car sex is a formative experience for young couples.
 And right around now, everyone — road trippers or not — are really starting to feel stifled by the lack of privacy that comes with sheltering in place with roomies or parents.
-Solution: an automobile-assisted romp.
+The solution: an automobile-assisted romp.
 As Moraya Seeger DeGeare, a licensed couples therapist and co-owner of BFF Therapy in Beacon, NY, puts it: "Car sex is for everyone.”

 Of course, road trip sex carries some inherent risks.
 DeGeare filled us in on how to stay safe during your fling — while still having fun.